 If you have been experiencing ongoing symptoms and are concerned about hemifacial spasm, please make an appointment at Raleigh Neurosurgical Clinic.

 Our doctors begin their thorough evaluation by taking a full medical history and conducting a neurological exam.
 We’ll also obtain an MRI with and without contrast, which produces detailed images of your head using magnets and radio waves and helps us see an abnormal blood vessel that may be putting pressure on the facial nerve.
 This can help us determine the best course of treatment.

 - Botox injections: Using a very fine needle, a small amount of botulinum toxin is injected around the affected facial muscles.
 This weakens the muscles and stops the contractions for three to six months.

-- Microvascular decompression or neurovascular transposition: We’ll make a small opening in the skull to expose the facial nerve where it’s affected, and we’ll move or transpose the offending vessel(s) off the facial nerve to relieve the compression.
+- Microvascular decompression or neurovascular transposition: We’ll make a small opening in the skull to expose the facial nerve where it’s affected, and we’ll move or transpose the offending vessel(s) off the facial nerve with a teflon sling or bridge to alleviate the compression.